omk2005/HealthShare/README.md

 The network is set up, chaincodes packaged and installed, organizations and channels created.

-For information on how to use Fablo, refer to the link at the top of the page
+For information on how to use Fablo, refer to https://github.com/hyperledger-labs/fablo